Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 Unlike architecture

-The fine art of Mesopotamia looks relatively poor and primitive.
-Beautiful examples of Sumerian sculpture created at the beginning of the 3rd millennium BC have survived to this day. e.
-A very common type of sculpture was the so-called adorant - a statue of a praying person with his hands folded on his chest, sitting or standing.
-The character's legs are very strong and are depicted parallel on a round base.
-Not much attention is paid to the body; it serves only as a pedestal for the head.
+the fine art of Mesopotamia looks relatively poor and primitive.
+Beautiful examples of Sumerian sculpture, created at the beginning of the 3rd millennium BC, have survived to our time. e.
+A very common type of sculpture was the so-called adorant - a statue of a praying man with arms folded on his chest, sitting or standing.
+The character's legs are very strong and are depicted in parallel on a round base.
+The body is not given too much attention, it serves only as a pedestal for the head.
 The face was usually made more carefully than the body, although it had to comply with certain conventions, which deprived the sculpture of individual features: the nose, eyes, and ears were emphasized.
-Large ears (for the Sumerians - containers of wisdom), wide-open eyes, in which a pleading expression is combined with the surprise of magical insight, hands folded in a prayer gesture.
+Large ears (for the Sumerians - receptacles of wisdom), wide-open eyes, in which a pleading expression is combined with the surprise of magical insight, hands folded in a prayerful gesture.
 This created the image of an all-hearing and all-seeing human figure.
-An inscription was usually engraved on the shoulder of the adorant, indicating who its owner was.
-Finds are known where the first inscription was erased and later replaced by another.
+An inscription was usually stamped on the shoulder of the adorant, indicating who was its owner.
+Finds are known when the first inscription was erased and later replaced by another.

-During the rise of Assyria, cities were powerful fortresses surrounded by high walls with numerous towers.
-The entire city was dominated by a formidable citadel - the king's palace.
-The palace of King Sargon II in Dur-Sharrukin (8th century BC) can give an idea of it.
+During the rise of Assyria, the cities were powerful fortresses surrounded by high walls with numerous towers.
+The whole city was dominated by a formidable citadel - the palace of the king.
+The palace of King Sargon II in Dur-Sharrukin (VIII century BC) can give an idea of it.
 With a total area of the city of 18 hectares, the palace occupied 10 hectares.
-It rose on an artificially erected platform 14 m high, with wide ramps leading to it, along which chariots could pass.
-The palace had more than 200 rooms: residential and utility rooms, state rooms and religious buildings.
-On the sides of the entrances to the palace there were five-meter statues of winged bulls “shedu” with the heads of people and the wings of eagles.
+It towered on an artificially erected platform 14 m high, wide ramps led to it, along which chariots could pass.
+There were more than 200 rooms in the palace: residential and utility rooms, ceremonial halls and religious buildings.
+On the sides of the entrances to the palace stood five-meter-high statues of winged bulls "shedu" with human heads and eagle wings.
 These were the guardian geniuses of the king and his house.
-Interestingly, these statues had five legs - thus achieving the illusion of movement towards the viewer.
-Favorite subjects are wars and victory feasts, hunting wild animals and solemn processions of kings and nobles.
+It is interesting that these statues had five legs - thus the illusion of movement towards the viewer was achieved.
+Favorite subjects are wars and victorious feasts, hunting for wild animals and solemn processions of kings and nobles.

-Palace of King Sargon II in Dur-Sharrukin Shedu
+Palace of King Sargon II at Dur-Sharrukin Shedu

-During the period of the new rise of Babylon, the capital of the state turned into a flourishing fortress city.
+During the period of the new rise of Babylon, the capital of the state turns into a flourishing fortress city.
 According to Herodotus, two chariots could move freely on the Babylonian walls.
-A wide road made of white and red tiles led from the Ishtar Gate to the city center.
-The double gates themselves were an outstanding piece of architecture.
-The tall crenellated towers with an arched passage were decorated with a mosaic of multi-colored tiles.
+From the Ishtar gate to the city center there was a wide road made of white and red tiles.
+The double gates themselves were an outstanding work of architecture.
+High jagged towers with an arched passage were decorated with mosaics of multi-colored tiled slabs.
 The magnificent friezes depicted a procession of fantastic lions and griffins - the guardians of the city.
-There were 53 temples in Babylon, the most majestic of which was the temple of the city's patron god Marduk.
-Marduk's ziggurat rose 90 m in height.
-The sanctuary was covered with sheet gold, and it contained a golden statue of Marduk weighing about 2.5 tons.
-In history, this majestic structure included under the name of the Tower of Babel.
+There were 53 temples in Babylon, the most majestic of which was the temple of the patron god of the city Marduk. came under the name of the Tower of Babel.

 Babylon.
 Reconstruction

-The Greeks considered the famous “Hanging Gardens” of Queen Semiramis to be one of the wonders of the world.
-Architecturally, they were a pyramid consisting of 4 tiers-platforms.
+The Greeks considered the famous "Hanging Gardens" of Queen Semiramis to be one of the wonders of the world.
+In architectural terms, they were a pyramid, consisting of 4 tiers-platforms.
 They were supported by columns up to 25 meters high.
-To prevent the seepage of irrigation water, the surface of each platform was first covered with a layer of reeds mixed with asphalt, then two layers of brick, and lead slabs were laid on top.
-On them lay a thick carpet of fertile soil, where seeds of various herbs, flowers, shrubs and trees were planted.
-The pyramid resembled an ever-blooming green hill.
-Pipes were placed in the cavity of one of the columns, through which water from the Euphrates was constantly supplied by pumps to the upper tier of the gardens, from where it, flowing in streams and small waterfalls, irrigated the plants of the lower tiers.
+To prevent seepage of irrigation water, the surface of each platform was first covered with a layer of reeds mixed with asphalt, then with two layers of bricks, with lead slabs laid on top of everything.
+Fertile land lay on them with a thick carpet, where seeds of various herbs, flowers, shrubs and trees were planted.
+The pyramid looked like an ever-blooming green hill.
+Pipes were placed in the cavity of one of the columns, through which water from the Euphrates was constantly supplied by pumps to the upper tier of gardens, from where it, flowing down in streams and small waterfalls, irrigated the plants of the lower tiers.

 Hanging Gardens of Babylon

 The culture of Mesopotamia, one of the oldest cultures on earth, amazes everyone who gets acquainted with it with its originality.
-The original writing system, the high level of development of law, and the epic tradition of Mesopotamia had a significant influence on the subsequent development of world culture.
+The original writing system, the high level of development of law, the epic tradition of Mesopotamia had a significant impact on the subsequent development of world culture.

 Review questions: